jstremme/DATA512-Research/a5/project_plan.md

 To prepare the data for analysis I will:

-- Download the food inspections data CSV from the healthdata.gov website
+- Download the food inspections data CSV from the HealthData.gov website
 - Rename columns as appropriate and drop columns not relevant to my analysis
 - Examine and display the prevalence of categorical features such as food establishment type
 - Drop rare categorical features and document my criteria for dropping these features